Theresa Pollak: Founding of the School of Arts

 In 1928, under Theresa Pollak's leadership, the Art Department at the School of Social Work and Public Health opened, later to become the Richmond Division of the College of William and Mary and later still the Richmond Professional Institute.
 The first location of the School of Arts was the loft of the Saunders-Willard house stable.
 From 1928 to 1930 Pollack began teaching children's classes at Richmond Professional Institute as well as classes at the University of Richmond.
 Student enrollment increased and in 1935, Pollak became a full-time Professor of Art at Richmond Professional Institute (now VCU).
 By 1948, the School of the Arts included 18 instructors and 500 students with departments of Commercial Art, Fashion Design, and Crafts, Dramatic Art, Interior Decorating, and Fine Arts.
 In 1969, RPI became Virginia Commonwealth University and Pollak was VCU's first instructor of art.
 By 1970, the school had expanded into the School of the Arts at Virginia Commonwealth University, today nicknamed VCUarts.

 Educator and artist

 Theresa Pollack was an influential teacher.
 Drawing from her experiences studying at the Art Students League in New York, Pollack introduced nude models to her art classes, drawing the ire of "middle class morality."
 But she believed that study of the nude form was essential to artistic study.
 As the School of the Arts grew in the number of faculty, departments, and students, Pollack strove to unify VCUarts.
 She pioneered what is now the Art Foundation Program, which freshman art students are required to complete before entering their specialized department.

-Theresa Pollack was represented by the Scott-McKennis Fine Art gallery in Carytown and later at the Reynold's Gallery on East Franklin Street, where over 100 Pollack paintings and drawing were sold.
+Theresa Pollack was represented by the Scott-McKennis Fine Art gallery in Carytown and later at the Reynolds Gallery on East Franklin Street, where over 100 Pollack paintings and drawing were sold.